imVinayPandya/Woo-Paypal-With-INR/readme.txt

 3. Enjoy INR for you woocommerce store

-after activating this plugin you need to do anything. and you should install woocommerce plugin before installing this plugin.
+after activating this plugin you do not need to do anything. and you should already installed woocommerce plugin before installing this plugin.

 == Frequently asked questions ==